learn-co-curriculum/hs-fwitter-module-2-challenges/README.md

 ## Week 2 Challenges!

-First, make sure you've finished today's todo!
-Then choose any of the challenges below and give them a shot.
+Choose any of the challenges below and give them a shot.

 + Make Fwitter pretty!
 Check out the CSS resources for some help.
 + Try adding a hidden input in your form that works with Ruby’s DateTime feature to timestamp your tweet.